MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

         ```powershell
         azcmagent config set incomingconnections.ports <port>
         ```
-    1. Note that if you are using another experience (like SSH) using this solution, you can specify multiple ports separated by a comma
+    1. Note that if you are using another experience (like SSH) using this solution, you can specify multiple ports separated by a comma.
-1. Ensure you have outbound connectivity to the necessary ports
+1. Ensure you have outbound connectivity to the necessary ports.
     1. Each node of your cluster should have outbound connectivity to the following endpoints:
         a. *.wac.azure.com
         b. pas.windows.net